Tenebrism: Baroque

-Tenebrism is most often applied to seventeenth-century Spanish painters.
-It is sometimes applied to other seventeenth-century painters in what has been called the "candlelight tradition".
+Tenebrism is sometimes applied to other 17th-century painters in what has been called the "candlelight tradition".
 These include Georges de La Tour, who painted many works illuminated with a single candle, Trophime Bigot, Gerrit van Honthorst, and Rembrandt.
 In Flanders Adam de Coster was recognized as a leading tenebrist who excelled in scenes in which a single candle has its light blocked by an object.
 The Dutch artist Godfried Schalcken painted many candle-lit scenes.
 The northern painters (but not always Rembrandt) often achieved a mood of stillness and tranquility through their extreme lighting, rather the reverse of the impression that Spanish painters intended.
 They are typically as interested in the very dimly-lit areas of the painting as the spot-lit ones, and their light diffuses gently across much of the picture area.

-The term is not often used of Adam Elsheimer, although he was an important innovator in painting night-scenes with a restricted lighted areas.

 Later development

 Later, similar compositions were painted by Joseph Wright of Derby and other artists of the Romantic Movement, but the term is rarely used to characterize their work in general.